Dr R T Kendall was the pastor of Westminster Chapel in London, England, for twenty-five years. Born in Ashland,...

 Total forgiveness also includes “forgiving” God for letting something happen.
 God hasn’t done anything wrong, but if you feel any bitterness toward him regarding what has happened to you, you really need to forgive God.
 And while you are at it, forgive yourself, too.
 Most of us don't realize that God wants us to forgive ourselves as well as accept his forgiveness.

 I'm sorry to have to say that self-pity and self-righteousness are the real reasons we won’t forgive ourselves.
-So please forgive them now, and enjoy the peace from doing what God wants you to do.
+So please forgive now, and enjoy the peace from doing what God wants you to do.
 I know what it is to feel like I have forgiven people, but when I read about the way Joseph forgave his brothers (Genesis 45:1-15) I had to rethink the issue.
-Along the way you can give yourself objective tests by which you can be sure you have totally forgiven.
+As you forgive, you can give yourself objective tests by which you can be sure you have totally forgiven.
 What then are those objective tests?

 Why do we tell what they did?
 Isn’t it to hurt them, punish them, or destroy their credibility and reputation, to lower their esteem in someone’s eyes?
 So we find someone to relate what they have done to us so those who hurt us will look shameful.